 Sermons on Mark

-Mark 12:41-44 And he sat down opposite the treasury and watched the people putting money into the offering box.
-Many rich people put in large sums.
-And a poor widow came and put in two small copper coins, which make a penny.
-And he called his disciples to him and said to them, “Truly, I say to you, this poor widow has put in more than all those who are contributing to the offering box.
-For they all contributed out…
+Jesus sat down opposite the place where the offerings were put and watched the crowd putting their money into the temple treasury.
+Many rich people threw in large amounts.
+But a poor widow came and put in two very small copper coins, worth only a few cents.
+Calling his disciples to him, Jesus said, “Truly I tell you, this poor widow has put more into the treasury than all the others.
+They all gave out of their wealth; but she, out of her poverty,…

 As Jesus started on his way, a man ran up to him and fell on his knees before him.
 “Good teacher,” he asked, “what must I do to inherit eternal life?”
 “Why do you call me good?”
 Jesus answered.
 “No one is good—except God alone.
 You know the commandments: ‘You shall not murder, you shall not commit adultery, you shall not steal, you shall not give false testimony, you shall not defraud, honor your father and mother.’”
 “Teacher,” he declared, “all these I have…

 Today we look at Jesus’ triumphal entry into Jerusalem.
 In the Book of Isaiah 50:7, the prophet described the suffering Messiah as setting his face like flint.
 It was an expression of Jesus’ unwavering determination to suffer and die for us.
 Join us as we learn about 3 characteristics of Jesus from this event.
 We can also be sure that this humble and suffering Messiah will be coming again as a victorious King to whom every knee will bow.
 As…

 Jesus is the Redeemer who rescues us from our slavery to sin.
 The Son of Man and glorious High King of Heaven (Daniel 7:13-14) is the same one who gave His life to ransom many (1Peter 1:18-19).
 Through faith in Christ , we can be set free now from the penalty and power of sin, and one day we will be freed from the presence of sin in heaven.